How many people can attend a training session?

 Will delegates receive a certificate of attendance?

 If you attend a CPD accredited training event and sign in at the start of the session you will be issued a PDF certificate of attendance.
 Please allow up to 4 weeks to receive your certificate.
 For non-CPD accredited training certificates can be provided, although please request these from the training manager.
-We do not usually issue children and young people with certificates of attendance except on peer mentoring training days and ABC training days where the blank PDF certificate will be sent to the organisation for copying and distributing.

 What do I need to provide if I am hosting training?